nemec/nemec.github.io/_posts/2020-01-22-discover-cloudflare-wordpress-ip.md

 on its networks.
 Without much help from Cloudflare's support team, investigators are often forced to find ways around Cloudflare's IP protection.

-There are a lot of cool tools, including [Francisco Poldi's *fav-up*](https://github.com/pielco11/fav-up), [Crimeflare](http://www.crimeflare.org:82/cfs.html) and techniques shared in [this SecJuice post](https://www.secjuice.com/finding-real-ips-of-origin-servers-behind-cloudflare-or-tor/), to identify the true IP address behind a Cloudflare-protected domain,
+There are a lot of cool tools, including [Francesco Poldi's *fav-up*](https://github.com/pielco11/fav-up), [Crimeflare](http://www.crimeflare.org:82/cfs.html) and techniques shared in [this SecJuice post](https://www.secjuice.com/finding-real-ips-of-origin-servers-behind-cloudflare-or-tor/), to identify the true IP address behind a Cloudflare-protected domain,